randymized/malifi/Readme.md

 A partial is obtained sending the destination path and optionally a hostname to `req.malifi.meta._partial()`.
 This returns an object that will fetch that resource and accumulate the result.
 Send req,res,next and a callback to that partial-fetching object to actually fetch the partial.
 A buffer containing the result will be sent to the callback when the partial has completed.
 If there is an error, including a HTTP status code other than 200 it will be sent to `next()` and the callback will never be invoked.
 Any headers sent by the partial will be ignored.

+The default action handlers will exteranlly redirect a URL that is of a directory but lacking a trailing slash to the same URL with a trailing slash.
+If the URL includes a trailing slash, a resource named _index will be served (such as _index.js or _index.coffee).

 ## Template Support